-From the album Songs from "The Scrolls of Nef"
+From the recording Songs from "The Scrolls of Nef"

 from the novel "Scrolls of Nef" by Gary Glickman.
 Music by The Dream Brothers